mihaipocorschi/mixmax_weather/README.md

-# Giphy Slash Command for Mixmax
+# Weather Slash Command for Mixmax

 This is an open source Mixmax Slash Command.
 See <http://sdk.mixmax.com/docs/tutorial-giphy-slash-command> for more information about how to use this example code in Mixmax.